-In this paper it is shown how a network can be extended by adding explicit states representing the characteristics defining the structure of the network.
-Adding such states provides what is called network reification, which can be used to explitly represent network adaptation principles.
-But also the adaptivity principles may change, based on second-order adaptivity of the network.
-By another reification step applied to the reified network, also the characteristics of such second-order adaptivity are explicitly represented, thus obtaining multilevel network reification.
-The construction of multilevel reification introduced here enables representation within a network not only of first-order adaptation principles, but also of second-order adaptation principles expressing change of first-order adaptation principles.
-The approach is illustrated for an adaptive Social Network involving an adaptive adaptation principle from Social Science based on homophily, by which connections are changing by a first-order adaptation principle which changes over time by a second-order adaptation principle.
+Network reification occurs when a base network is extended by adding explicit states representing the characteristics defining the structure of the base network.
+This can be used to explicitly represent network adaptation principles within a network.
+The adaptation principles may change as well, based on second-order adaptation principles of the network.
+By reification of the reified network, also such second-order adaptation principles can be explicitly represented.
+This multilevel network reification construction is introduced and illustrated in the current paper.
+The illustration focuses on an adaptive adaptation principle from Social Science for bonding based on homophily; here connections are changing by a first-order adaptation principle which itself changes over time by a second-order adaptation principle.